Gun violence in the United States: U.S. presidential assassinations and attempts

-Assassination of William McKinley in 1901; McKinley died eight days later from his wounds.
+The Assassination of William McKinley in 1901.
+McKinley died eight days later from his wounds.

 At least eleven assassination attempts with firearms have been made on U.S. presidents (over one-fifth of all presidents); four sitting presidents have been killed, three with handguns and one with a rifle.

 Abraham Lincoln survived an earlier attack, but was killed using a .44-caliber Derringer pistol fired by John Wilkes Booth.
 James A. Garfield was shot two times and mortally wounded by Charles J. Guiteau using a .44-caliber revolver on July 2, 1881.
 He would die of pneumonia the same year on September 19.
 On September 6, 1901, William McKinley was fatally wounded by Leon Czolgosz when he fired twice at point-blank range using a .32-caliber revolver.
 Struck by one of the bullets and receiving immediate surgical treatment, McKinley died 8 days later of gangrene infection.
 John F. Kennedy was killed by Lee Harvey Oswald with a bolt-action rifle on November 22, 1963.

 Andrew Jackson, Harry S. Truman, and Gerald Ford (the latter twice) survived unharmed from assassination attempts involving firearms.

 Ronald Reagan was critically wounded in the March 30, 1981, assassination attempt by John Hinckley Jr. with a .22-caliber revolver.
 He is the only U.S. president to survive being shot while in office.
 Former president Theodore Roosevelt was shot and wounded right before delivering a speech during his 1912 presidential campaign.
 Despite bleeding from his chest, Roosevelt refused to go to a hospital until he delivered the speech.
 On February 15, 1933, Giuseppe Zangara attempted to assassinate president-elect Franklin Delano Roosevelt, who was giving a speech from his car in Miami, Florida, with a .32-caliber pistol.
 Roosevelt was unharmed, but Chicago mayor Anton Cermak died in the attempt, and several other bystanders received non-fatal injuries.

 Response to these events has resulted in federal legislation to regulate the public possession of firearms.
 For example, the attempted assassination of Franklin Roosevelt contributed to passage of the National Firearms Act of 1934, and the Kennedy assassination (along with others) resulted in the Gun Control Act of 1968.
 The GCA is a federal law signed by President Lyndon Johnson that broadly regulates the firearms industry and firearms owners.
 It primarily focuses on regulating interstate commerce in firearms by largely prohibiting interstate firearms transfers except among licensed manufacturers, dealers, and importers.